openhealthcare/glossolalia/README.md

-Glossolalia, often understood among Protestant Christians as speaking in tongues, is the fluid vocalizing of speech-like syllables that lack any readily comprehended meaning, in some cases as part of religious practice.[1]
+Glossolalia, often understood among Protestant Christians as speaking in tongues, is the fluid vocalizing of speech-like syllables that lack any readily comprehended meaning, in some cases as part of religious practice.
 Some consider it as a part of a sacred language.
 It is a common practice amongst Pentecostal and Charismatic Christianity.

+You're welcome.

 ## Get Started